nycpivot/tdp-core/plugins/tpb-techinsights/README.md

 Once all the above commands have been executed succesfully you should publish the package to any compatible registry by using `npm publish --registry="<<YOUR REGISTRY URL>"`.
 Please refer to the [TPB Plugins documentation](../README.md) for considerations about the registries used to publish our packages.

 And that's it.
-You now have a published TPB wrapper.
+You now have a published TPB wrapper for TechInsight's FrontEnd plugin.

 ## Integrate the package into your TPB instance